-101 2.1.
+109 2.1.
 Terms and Definitions

-102 For the purposes of this document the following terms apply:
+110 For the purposes of this document the following terms apply:

-103 Common Trust Infrastructure (CTI)
+111 Common Trust Infrastructure (CTI)

-- 104 infrastructure ensuring the legal significance of transboundary electronic interaction.
-CTI 105 provides a set of trust services harmonized on the legal, organizational and technical / 106 technological levels to its users. - 107 degree of confidence (of the participants of information interaction in each other and in the 108 ICT services processing electronic interaction between them) - 109 a societal function of an established or felt degree of confidence of the participants of information interaction in each other and in the ICT services processing electronic interaction between them.
+- an infrastructure designed to help ensure the legal significance of transboundary electronic interaction.
+CTI provides a set of trust services harmonized on the legal, organizational and technical / technological levels to its users. - degree of confidence (of the participants of electronic interaction in each other and in the ICT services processing the electronic interaction between them) - a societal function of an established or felt degree of confidence of the participants of electronic interaction in each other and in the ICT services processing the electronic interaction between them.

-112 electronic interaction
+120 electronic interaction

-113 - a way of information interaction based on use of information and communication 114 technologies (ICT).
+the exchange of electronic information between two or more parties facilitated by the use of information and communication technologies (ICT).
 ICT refers to technologies that provide information processing (creation, storage, access, transformation, transmission, destruction, etc.) in the telecommunication context.
-Any electronic interaction deals with ICT services (internet provider, email provider, message exchange services of any kind, cloud storages etc.).
+Any electronic interaction utilizes ICT services (such as an internet provider, email provider, message exchange services of any kind, cloud storages, etc.).

-118 legal significance (of an action)
+127 legal significance (of an action)

-119 - a property of an action (of a process) to originate (to result in) documents (data unit) 120 possessing legal validity.
+128 - a property of an action (of a process) to originate (to result in) documents (data unit) possessing legal validity.

-121 legal validity (of a document, or, generally, of data)
+130 legal validity (of a document, or, generally, of data)

-a property of a document (data unit) to be applicable for judicature, i.e. be deemed to have satisfied the requirements of applicable law.
+- a property of a document (data unit) to be applicable for judicature, i.e. be deemed to have satisfied the requirements of applicable law.
 The legal validity is conferred to a document by the legislation in force, by the authority of its issuer and by the established order of its issuing (e.g. it shall be usable for a subsequent reference).

-126 level of qualification (of a service)
+135 level of qualification (of a service)

-- 127 a property of a service to evidently fulfill a pre-defined set of requirements on it. - 128 levels of trust (between the trust domains) - a societal function determining the degree of trust between the trust domain.
-Depending on an established level of trust, trust domains are prepared to share a certain amount of resources and to jointly use certain infrastructures, i.e. trust domains are prepared to delegate part of their inherent powers, functions and resources to a common trust infrastructure (CTI), in which they jointly trust.
-The higher is the level of trust in this CTI the more inherent powers trust domains are prepared to delegate to the CTI.
+136 - a property of a service to evidently fulfill a pre-defined set of requirements on it.

-135 participants of electronic interaction
+137 levels of trust (between the trust domains)

-136 - entirety of public authorities, physical and legal persons interacting within relations 137 arising from electronic interaction.
+- a societal function determining the degree of trust between the trust domains.
+Depending on an established level of trust, trust domains are prepared to share a certain amount of

-&lt;sup>1 Italic face tags the terms defined in the current Recommendation
+&lt;sup>3 Italic face tags the terms defined in the current Recommendation

-&lt;sup>2 ICT is similar to Information Technology (IT), but focuses primarily on communication technologies.
-This includes the Internet, wireless networks, cell phones, and other communication mediums
+&lt;sup>4 ICT is similar to Information Technology (IT), but focuses primarily on communication technologies.
+This includes the Internet, wireless networks, cell phones, and other communication mediums entirety of public authorities, individuals and legal persons interacting within relations arising from electronic interaction.